 Although the city has the reputation for being a bit old-fashioned, this reputation is completely unjustified.
 Yes, there is still history everywhere you turn and it holds itself with a majestic dignity, but we don’t think that’s anything to criticize.
-Particularly when you add in all of Vienna’s contemporary art scene, the trendy food and the amazing nights out you can have!
+Particularly when you add in all of Vienna’s contemporary art scene, grand cafes, imperial palaces, fabulous day trips and the amazing nights out you can have!

 If you are there in summer, there are open spaces where you can have a picnic and doze; or venture to an outdoor swimming pool.
 The festive season is a brilliant time to visit the city as the Christmas markets are second to none and you can go for a very romantic skate on the rink outside the town hall.

 Whatever the season, you will find more than enough to keep you occupied no matter how long you are visiting for.
 Spend your days visiting the MuseumsQuartier, shopping on Mariahilferstrasse or munching a Sachertorte; spend your nights at the Vienna State Opera (astonishingly cheap), drinking cocktails at Le Troquet or having delish budget food at 1500 Foodmakers.

 Of course, you’ll also need to spend some of your nights asleep; so where are you going to do that?
 There are lots of great neighborhoods to stay in (and explore) – Mariahilf and Inner City are a couple of our faves.